-Source of data: National Blood Transfusion Service, reports on blood transfusion stations.
+Source of data: National Blood Transfusion Service.

 Reported acute infectious diseases are all acute infectious diseases which have to be reported according to the decree, and when detected, demand epidemiological measures to be taken to prevent the diseases from further spreading.